-Another function of the task discussed in this section is the ADPCM decoder selection (and consequent update of the Dec Array).
+Another function of the task discussed in this subclause is the ADPCM decoder selection (and consequent update of the Dec Array).
 The rules for the decoder selection should be as follows:

-- a) the ADPCM decoder selection should be performed only if the remote IT number is destined for DCME; - b) when a new assignment of a previously disconnected IT is made (this includes the re-assignment from Bank type to other type), an ADPCM decoder should be selected from the available decoders of the ADPCM decoder pool; - c) when a re-assignment of a previously connected IT to a different BC is made, the ADPCM decoder currently associated with the IT should be maintained; - d) whenever an IT connection changes to BC No. 0 (disconnection), the ADPCM decoder associated with the IT should be released to the decoder pool.
+- a) The ADPCM decoder selection should be performed only if the remote IT number is destined for DCME. - b) When a new assignment of a previously disconnected IT is made (this includes the re-assignment from "Bank" type to another type), an ADPCM decoder should be selected from the available decoders of the ADPCM decoder pool. - c) When a re-assignment of a previously connected IT to a different BC is made, the ADPCM decoder currently associated with the IT should be maintained. - d) Whenever an IT connection changes to BC No. 0 (disconnection), the ADPCM decoder associated with the IT should be released to the decoder pool.

-The Map Update/Decoder Selection Task generates the output messages of signal path 54 (except the Mode Map), signal path 52 and signal path 4.
+The Map Update/Decoder Selection Task generates the output messages of signal path 54 (except the "Mode Map"), signal path 52, and signal path 4.
 The rules for the generation of these messages should be as follows:

-- a) The messages below should only be generated if the received remote IT number is destined for the DCME. - b) When the IT connection changes to a different BC (not No. 0) and/or when the BC type changes, the Seize message should be generated, if the BC type is Transparent or Data.
-The Seizev message should be generated, if the BC type is Voice.
+- a) The messages below should only be generated if the received remote IT number is destined for the DCME. - b) When the IT connection changes to a different BC (not No. 0) and/or when the BC type changes, the "Seize" message should be generated, if the BC type is "Transparent" or "Data".
+The "Seizev" message should be generated if the BC type is "Voice".
 In both cases, the BC, IT and the selected ADPCM decoder number should be included in the message.
-The ADPCM decoder mode (included in the Seize message) for Transparent and Data BC types should be 8 and 5 bit, respectively. - c) When an ADPCM decoder is released to the decoder pool, the Release message should be generated for that ADPCM decoder. - d) The Rxdata message should be generated only when a transition occurs from a BC type other than data to data. - e) The Rxtranspreq message should be generated when the transition occurs from another BC type to transparent. - f) The Rxtransprel message should be generated when the transition occurs from a transparent BC type to a different type.
+The ADPCM decoder mode (included in the "Seize" message) for "Transparent" and "Data" BC types should be 8- and 5-bit, respectively. - c) When an ADPCM decoder is released to the decoder pool, the "Release" message should be generated for that ADPCM decoder.

+- d) The "Rxdata" message should be generated only when a transition occurs from a BC type other than "Data to Data". - e) The "Rxtranspreq" message should be generated when the transition occurs from another BC type to "Transparent". - f) The "Rxtransprel" message should be generated when the transition occurs from a transparent BC type to a different type.